EmmaBest/Val-Broeksmit-audio/README.md

 ### January
  * January 2020 - NYT/Val Broeksmit vs David Enrich & The NYTimes Podcast Crew of The Daily
 ### April
- * April 10, 2020 - Marie decides not to give Marlowe back
+ * April 10, 2020 - Marie decides not to give Marlowe back, Marlowe is lying and having behaviorial issues
 ### May
  * May - Val files police report against Nordeem, "way too handsy" and threatened to call CPS if Marie didn't go to Parent-Teacher meeting with Steve